fazriridwan19/Object-Detection-KP/data/Readme.md

-## This is not dataset, this is data that i used for tracking the object datetime
+## This is not dataset, this is data that i used for tracking when the object was detected